up42/docs/source/getting-started/catalog-search.rst

 Introduction
 ------------

-This section will guide you through searching for various geospatial data using the **Catalog**.
-On the left sidebar, two tabs are displayed: **Data** and **Analytics**.
+This section will guide you through searching for various geospatial data using the `Catalog <https://console.up42.com/catalog>`_.
+On the left sidebar, two labels are displayed next to the images: **Purchase** and **Processing**.

-The **Data** tab returns only scenes available for ordering and includes images from all types of storage: long-term archive and online archive.
-The available data sources are displayed in the table below.
+The **Purchase** label (in green) returns only scenes available for purchasing and downloading via Storage.
+These images originate from all types of storage: long-term archive and online archive.
+The available data sources that can be purchased are displayed in the table below.

 .. list-table::
    :widths: 25